 Hong Kong Island: Cat Street (Antiques), Li Yuen Street (Fashion), Tai Yuen Street (Toys), Gough Street, Dried Seafood Street and Tonic Food Street, Ko Shing Street

 Food stalls and ‘Cha Chaan Teng’ are one of the least expensive places to dine-in and they can be found in every corner of the streets.
 Dim Sim is the most popular Chinese traditional food in Hong Kong and is best to go with Hong Kong-style milk tea.
+You can save a lot of money on food without dining in for dim sum at any shopping malls.
+What’s more, you get the view of the locals doing their early morning grocery shopping in the street market.

-Don’t miss out the only remaining sailing junk boat ride [i] in Hong Kong.
-The junk boat named ‘Duk Ling’ represents as the landmark of the city, the sense of humane of the fishermen in the previous generation and their integrity in which a promise that must be kept.
+Don’t miss out the only remaining sailing junk boat ride in Hong Kong.
+This junk boat named ‘Duk Ling’ represents as the landmark of the city, the sense of humane of the fishermen in the previous generation and their integrity in which a promise that must be kept.
 Back in the 1950s and 1960s, the fishermen used this junk boats for fishing in the ocean and sailing across the Victoria Harbour.

 Getting There: You can board the boat in Pier No 3, Tsim Sha Tsui, Kowloon or Pier No 9, Central, Hong Kong Island and tickets can be purchased while boarding.